Tag:

 new construction

-Looking for a new home is a stressful ordeal, but also can be fun and opportunity to express your creativity.
-We have bought and sold many homes in the last 10 years.
-This will be the first time we’ve done a semi-custom new build.
+Looking for a new home can be both a stressful ordeal and an opportunity to express your creativity.
+Over the past decade, we’ve bought and sold many homes, but this will be our first time embarking on a semi-custom new build.

 Here’s a sneak peek of our faucet, lighting and tile we chose: